* Ryanair says backlog of staff leave among factors

 * Norwegian Air says has hired more than 140 Ryanair pilots

-DUBLIN, Sept 18 (Reuters) - Ryanair said on Monday it had messed up after the Irish budget airline disrupted the plans of hundreds of thousands of travellers by cancelling flights to cope with pilot shortages and improve its punctuality record.
+DUBLIN, Sept 18 (Reuters) - Ryanair admitted on Monday it had messed up after the Irish budget airline disrupted the plans of hundreds of thousands of travelers by canceling flights to cope with pilot shortages and improve its punctuality record.

-Rival Norwegian Air said on Monday that it had recruited more than 140 pilots from Ryanair this year, adding to the squeeze on staffing, although O'Leary said it was not short of pilots and was able to fully crew its peak summer schedule.
+Rival Norwegian Air said on Monday that it had recruited more than 140 pilots from Ryanair this year, adding to the squeeze on staffing.

-"It is clearly a mess but in the context of an operation where we operate more than 2,500 flights every day, it is reasonably small but that doesn't take away the inconvenience we've caused to people," O'Leary told Sky News.
+"It is clearly a mess but in the context of an operation where we operate more than 2,500 flights every day, it is reasonably small but that doesn't take away the inconvenience we've caused to people," Ryanair Chief Executive Michael O'Leary told Sky News.

 He said the problems were not the result of pilots quitting but was "because we're giving pilots lots of holidays over the next four months."
 Every passenger who is entitled to compensation will receive it in full, he added.

 Seeking to halt a decline in performance figures, Ryanair has taken the unusual step of announcing plans to cancel between 40 and 50 flights per day until the end of October.

 Ryanair said the cancellations were designed "to improve its system-wide punctuality which has fallen below 80 percent in the first two weeks of September."

 While it currently calculates crew leave from April to March, the Irish Aviation Authority is forcing it to calculate it from January to December from the start of 2018, it added.